On the Feasibility of Deduplicating Compiler Bugs with Bisection: Threats to Validity

 \myTightParagraph{External Threats} The main external threat concerns the generalizability of the results.
 While bisection-based bug deduplication is conceptually applicable across various compilers, our evaluation focuses exclusively on the \gcc and \llvm compilers.
 All existing work suffers from the same issue due to the lack of diverse datasets.
 However, considering the complexity and active development of \gcc and \llvm, we argue that our findings possess a reasonable degree of generalizability.
 Specifically, the effectiveness demonstrated in these challenging scenarios suggests that our approach may perform comparably well in other contexts.
 Future evaluations extending to additional domains would be valuable to more conclusively affirm the general applicability of our approach.

 \myTightParagraph{Construct Threats} The primary construct threat in this study stems from the datasets used.
 First, the correctness of the ground truth---\ie, the actual bug triggered by each test program---is critical for evaluating deduplication effectiveness.
 All test programs in our datasets include ground truth labels provided by the original authors.
 To enhance the reliability of these labels, we have manually verified their correctness to the best of our ability.
 Another potential threat arises from the age of the datasets.
-The compilers under study date back approximately ten years, which may raise concerns about whether the datasets reflect the current state of compiler infrastructures.
-However, we argue that \gcc and \llvm are two of the most mature and widely used compilers, with long and complex development histories.
-They have been actively maintained and developed during the time these datasets were collected, and thus still offer valuable insights.
-Nonetheless, we recognize the construction of updated datasets as an important direction for future work.
+The existing four datasets can be traced back to decades ago, which may raise concerns about their relevance to the current state of compiler infrastructures.
+To mitigate this threat, we have constructed a new dataset on \gcc-13.1.0, a more recent compiler version, and included it in our evaluation.
+The results from this dataset are consistent with those from the older datasets, suggesting that the findings may still be applicable to modern compilers.